ucsb-cs148-s21/1pm-t2-food-bank/README.md

 ```

 ## Functionality
-- Go to our heroku website/`https://t2-food-banks.herokuapp.com/`, you can see a NavBar item called inventory, where you shall find the availability of food at the food bank.
+- Go to our heroku website`https://t2-food-banks.herokuapp.com/`, you can see a NavBar item called inventory, where you shall find the availability of food at the food bank.
+- Go to [login page](`https://t2-food-banks.herokuapp.com/login`), staff can login (currently the login credentials havent been connected to our database)

 ## Known Problems
-- Unable to Connect to database and update data in real time
+- Unable to Connect to database (i.e. login, inventory) and update data in real time
-- Main page lack content
 - Inventory webpage not designed

 ## Contributing